Machine Learning for Stuttering Identification: Review, Challenges and Future Directions

-VOT is the duration of time between the release of a stop consonant and the beginning of vocal fold vibrations~\cite{guitar2013stuttering}. \citet{healey1986acoustic} showed that for voiceless stops, chronic stuttering exhibits longer VOT when compared with normal fluent persons.
-They showed that consonant and vowel duration were longer only in real-world phrases like \textit{take the shape} in contrast with nonsense phrases like \textit{ipi saw ipi} \cite{healey1986acoustic}. \citet{hillman1977voice} also found that the PWS reveals longer VOT for voiceless stops than fluent persons. \citet{adams1987voice} found that not only voiceless stops exhibits longer VOT in PWS, but also, voiced stops displays longer VOT than non-stuttering persons.
+VOT is the duration of time between the release of a stop consonant and the beginning of vocal fold vibrations~\cite{guitar2013stuttering}.
+Healey and Raming~\cite{healey1986acoustic} showed that for voiceless stops, chronic stuttering exhibits longer VOT when compared with normal fluent persons.
+They showed that consonant and vowel duration were longer only in real-world phrases like \textit{take the shape} in contrast with nonsense phrases like \textit{ipi saw ipi} \cite{healey1986acoustic}.
+Hillman and Gilbert~\cite{hillman1977voice} also found that the PWS reveals longer VOT for voiceless stops than for fluent persons.
+Adams~\cite{adams1987voice} found that not only voiceless stops exhibit longer VOT in PWS, but also, voiced stops display longer VOT than non-stuttering persons.
 No significant VOT differences have been found in control and PWS groups~\cite{watson1982comparison}.
-In another study by~\citet{jancke1994variability}, the PWS show strong variability in repeated production of VOT for voiceless stops, however, there is no significant difference between the two groups.
-In a study carried by ~\citet{de1991voice}, it shows that the stuttering children exhibit more variability in VOT than their counterparts. \citet{celeste2015impact} also found that the stuttering group shows higher VOT for voiceless stops. \citet{brosch2002prognostic} examined the VOT in stuttering children.
-They found that the children with severe stuttering have higher values of VOT. \citet{borden1985onset} examined the VOT of fluent utterances from PWS.
+In another study by Jäncke~\cite{jancke1994variability}, the PWS show strong variability in repeated production of VOT for voiceless stops, however, there is no significant difference between the two groups.
+In a study carried out by De Nil and Brutten~\cite{de1991voice}, it shows that the stuttering children exhibit more variability in VOT than their counterparts.
+Celsete and de Oliveira martins-Reis~\cite{celeste2015impact} also found that the stuttering group shows higher VOT for voiceless stops.
+Brosch \emph{et al} \cite{brosch2002prognostic} examined the VOT in stuttering children.
+They found that the children with severe stuttering have higher values of VOT.
+Borden \emph{et al}~\cite{borden1985onset} examined the VOT of fluent utterances from PWS.
 Their study showed that the fluent utterances of PWS exhibit no statistical differences in VOT and are within the limits of normal groups.

-\citet{fosnot1999prosodic} examined the prosodic characteristics of PWS and fluent children.
-They found that the variability in pitch is greater in stuttered group, but slightly differ from the normal group.
-In another study, it has been shown that the normal group and PWS show same patterns in f0 deviation~\cite{ramig1981vocal}.
-The stuttering occurs less significantly in low-pitched condition as compared to high-pitched condition~\cite{ramig1981vocal}
+Fosnot and Jun~\cite{fosnot1999prosodic} examined the prosodic characteristics of PWS and fluent children.
+They found that the variability in pitch is greater in the stuttered group, but slightly differs from the normal group.
+In another study, it has been shown that the normal group and PWS show the same patterns in f0 deviation~\cite{ramig1981vocal}.
+The stuttering occurs less significantly in low-pitched conditions as compared to high-pitched condition~\cite{ramig1981vocal}